Merry Money Tips: 12 Ways To Save This Season

 12 Ways To Save This Season

 Typically held the Saturday after Black Friday, Small Business Saturday is an annual holiday created in 2010 to encourage consumers to bring seasonal shopping to small businesses.
-With over 30 million small businesses in the U.S., you’re destined to find all the gifts you need if you look within your community.
+With over 36 million small businesses in the U.S., you’re bound to find all the gifts you need within your community.

 Small Business Saturday doesn’t only apply to traditional retail storefronts.
-If you’re still on the hunt for gifts, purchase a gift card to a local restaurant or spa and support your local community.
-You’ll feel good while getting your holiday shopping completed.
+If you’re still on the hunt for gifts, purchasing a gift card to a local restaurant or spa is a great option, and you can check out small businesses on sites like Etsy.
+You can complete your holiday shopping while supporting Entrepreneurs.

-Maybe you only have to buy a couple gifts this year.
-Or maybe you have a list as long as Santa.
+Do you have a gift list as long as Santa’s?
 To help save money, consider setting expectations for the number of gifts you plan to give.
 One way to do this is to buy four gifts per person – something they want, something they need, something they’ll wear, and something they’ll read.

 Make sure you communicate your plans, ask for a list, and if you find that’s still too many gifts to buy, see if you can exchange names instead.
 A good reminder is that if you’re trying to save money, other people might be too, so don’t give them an overwhelming list of expensive items either.